 Bar Fund.
 The Clerk must maintain the collected annual fees in a separate account, and disburse these fees under the direction of the Court en banc.

-Disciplinary Registration Fees.

-Disciplinary Registration Fees Required.
-Upon admission, every member of this Bar must pay the Clerk an initial disciplinary registration fee, in an amount set by the Court en banc.
-The Clerk must maintain these fees , as trustee, for the payment of expenditures incurred for the payment of costs incurred in the disciplinary administration and enforcement under Rule 83.6.

-Payment of Disciplinary Registration Fee to Another Court.
-If an attorney demonstrates that he or she has paid a disciplinary registration fee in another court of the United States pursuant to that court’s adoption of disciplinary rules similar to this local rule, then the attorney need not pay the registration fee required under Rule 83.5(d).

 Inactive Status.

 Process.
 Any member of this Bar who desires to become inactive in the practice of law before the District may advise the Clerk, in writing, that the attorney desires to assume inactive status.
 Members also become inactive automatically upon failure to pay any annual fees.